peterguzw0927/SLAM_using_SonarData/README.md

 - Palau Dataset: Underwater Survey of a WWII Torpedo Dump provided by Eric Terril, Scripps Institution of Oceanography.

 > [!WARNING]
-> The Palau Dataset is Confidential.
+> The Palau Dataset is confidential.

 ## Supplemental materials
 There are some supplemental materials we used or referenced to throughout our process of tailoring cSLAM.